Very new to the market is the Hamilton Beach 5.5 Quart Cast Iron Dutch Oven. It was released in May 2018, so it is very new.

 Lunch or dinner – cook your chicken, seafood, or any other meat while your vegetable dish cooks in the Dutch oven.
 Alternatively, a salad could be kept cold in the Dutch oven in the refrigerator while you prepare your meat in the skillet.

 There are a lot of benefits to having both the skillet and Dutch oven.
 The one that stands out for me is that you will be able to prepare larger meals due to the surface room.

 Another benefit of buying this package is that for a lot less than purchasing both items separately you can get all three together for a great price.

-Click here to go over to Amazon and see the package for the Hamilton Beach 5.5 Quart Cast Iron Dutch Oven Pot + 10-inch Cast Iron Skillet yourself.
+CLICK HERE to see this package for the Hamilton Beach 5.5 Quart Cast Iron Dutch Oven Pot + 10-inch Cast Iron Skillet yourself.

 As revealed above there is a great new Dutch oven on the market today!
 The Hamilton Beach 5.5 Quart Cast Iron Dutch Oven and also the other great option is the Hamilton Beach 5.5 Quart Cast Iron Dutch Oven Pot + 10-inch Cast Iron Skillet.

 If you are new to the market when purchasing your cookware you may need the pan as well.